|

 - Click the "Eraser" tool in the ribbon.

-- Click the position where the erasing will start in the image.
+- Click the position where you want to start erasing.

-- Keep the left mouse button down until the end of erasing.
+- Hold the left mouse button down until you have finished erasing.

 - The "Fill" tool is used to fill an area with a color on the current layer.
 The fill color can be selected in the "Lines" group or in the image editor pane.
 To use this tool: